Harsh2432/manage-landing-page/README.md

-# manage-landing-page
+# tailwind-landing-page
-A Manage Landing Page created using HTML, CSS, Tailwind CSS and JavaScript!
+A Tailwind Landing Page created using HTML, CSS, Tailwind CSS and JavaScript!